r6raviteja/global-agent-hackathon-may-2025/submissions/SmartApply/SmartApply/Readme.md

 ---
 ## 🚀 How to run
-1. comment down 4Mail.py it requires your Composio account API key
+1. Place your resume (CV.pdf)
-2. Place your resume (CV.pdf)
+2. Fill API keys in .env, install requirements.txt, Optionally Change **advanced models in 3Browser_ash.py** line 181 to like claude,..
-3. install requirements.txt, Optionally Change advanced models in 3Browser_ash.py like claude,.. if needed. and add environment variables openai, gemini, ..
+3. streamlit run st_app.py ( JobsData.csv have list of jobs or you can also run app.py without ui )
-4. Run st_app.py ( JobsData.csv have list of jobs or you can also run app.py without ui )
+4. Update preferences and click apply.
-5. Update preferences and click apply.
+5. After it fills all details user need to type 'confirm' in terminal when it asks before submission.

 ## 🚀 Features